bottine/vinberg/README.md

 ## How to use

+* If not already installed, run `julia install_packages.jl` to install the packages used in the code.
 * Go to the root folder of the project (having subfolder `lattices`,`graphs`,`src`).
 * Launch julia with `julia -t auto` to enable multithreading (might be useful, but on small examples does't look like it is)
 * call `include("src/vinberg.jl")`.